cms-l1-dpg/L1MenuTools/uGT_decision_counts/README.md

 ### algo_map.py

 Contains a list of the form [L1_bit, "L1_seed_name"], used to return the emulated counts as stored in the ntuple.
+Default map provided is for L1Menu_Collisions2022_v1_2_0.csv

 ### ntuple.list